Passport to Learning

 Pack your bags for an educational adventure at Shelburne Museum!
 Passport to Learning is an exciting series of eight interactive workshops for students in grades K-6 that meet educational standards from Vermont’s Framework of Standards and Grade Expectations/Common Core State Standards and introduces students to concepts and themes in art, language arts, math, science, and social studies through a facilitated exploration of Shelburne Museum.We offer Passport to Learning each spring.

 Pre-registration is required!
-Email Mollie Trow at email@example.com to register.
+Email Mollie Davis at firstname.lastname@example.org to register.

 Workshops run concurrently from 9 a.m. to 2 p.m.
 The last workshop session of the day begins at 1:30 p.m.
 Workshops begin promptly on the half hour.